 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is not based on financial need.
 Only parents or dependent undergraduate students may apply for this loan.
 A parent is currently defined as a student's natural or adoptive mother or father or step-parent.
 Parents are required to pass a credit check.
 The annual limit is equal to the student's cost of attendance, as defined by The University of Alabama, minus any other financial aid the student is receiving.
 Repayment begins 60 days after the loan disburses, or the borrower may request to defer repayment until the student graduates or ceases to be enrolled at least half-time.
-The interest rate is fixed at 7.90%.
-Interested parents can also print a Federal PLUS loan application from our Forms page.
+The current interest rate is fixed at 6.41%.
+Interested parents may apply for a Parent PLUS Loan here.

 Either of the student loans offered by the University of Alabama: subsidized and unsubsidized.
 There is a 2% loan origination fee charged before the loan disburses.
-Interest rates for both loans are fixed; 6.0% for subsidized loan and 6.80% for unsubsidized.
+Interest rates for both loans are fixed 3.86% for the 13-14 year.
+Graduate Unsubsidized Stafford loans are currently fixed at 5.41%.
 There are yearly and total limits for student borrowers.
 Students apply for these loans by indicating their interest in loans on the FAFSA.
 Repayment does not begin until the student is below half-time enrollment

 The Federal Perkins Loan is a fixed, low-interest (5%) loan awarded on the basis of financial need.
 Undergraduate students must be Federal Pell Grant eligible to be considered for the Perkins loan.
 No origination fee is charged.
 Funds are limited.
 Priority is given to undergraduate students who are enrolled at least half-time.
 You apply for this loan by submitting a FAFSA.
 Repayment does not begin until the student is below half-time enrollment.